 Just like that.
 One day you start working out in a boxing gym for fun, the next you’re winning medals at international competitions and getting ready to turn pro.
 Happens all the time, right?

 This brusque, matter-of-fact delivery is typical of Otis, a man with zero interest in hyperbole or self-aggrandizement.
 Instead, the younger of the Grant brothers is quick to deflect praise and point it elsewhere.
-Howard, he remarks, was in fact the more talented boxer, an “excellent amateur, one of the best amateurs this country ever had,” while his own professional career he terms merely “respectable.”
+Howard, he remarks, was in fact the more talented boxer, an “excellent amateur, one of the best amateurs this country ever had,” while his own pro career, which entails more than one world title belt, he terms merely “respectable.”

 Several other cars were involved in the tragic mishap which saw numerous injuries and one fatality.
 Taken to hospital in a separate ambulance, a distraught Otis would not relax and allow himself to be tended to until he knew his daughter’s condition, and when finally told she had suffered only minor scrapes from broken glass, he immediately lapsed into a coma and didn’t wake for seven days.
 The impact of the crash had broken Otis’ shoulder and several ribs, punctured his lung and shattered his shoulder blade.
 Doctors later told him that had it not been for his superb physical condition, the violence of the collision would have killed him.
 They also told him he would never box again.